sdBrinkmann/TrendDecomposition.jl/docs/src/man/penalized.md

 trend component and the corresponding data point ``(y_t - \tau_t)^2``.

-For the penalizing term we differentiate between the traditionally used ``l_2`` norm and more novel approaches using the ``l_1`` norm similar to L1 and L2 regularization in regression analysis.
+For the penalizing term we differentiate between the traditionally used ``l_2`` norm and more novel approaches using the ``l_1`` norm, similar to L1 and L2 regularization in regression analysis.

 ## Whittaker-Henderson Smoothing